Information on How to Have a DUI or DWI Charge Reduced

 1. How Can a DUI or DWI Charge be Reduced?

-DUI Attorneys will attempt to negotiate a plea bargain if they feel the state does not have enough evidence against the client for the Driving Under the Influence charge or if they feel they evidence they do have is questionable.
+DUI Attorneys will attempt to negotiate a plea bargain if they feel the state does not have enough evidence against the client for the Driving Under the Influence charge, or if they think the evidence the prosecution does have is questionable.
 Instead of having the case dismissed, prosecutors would much rather be able to charge the individual with a lesser crime.
 As part of the plea bargain, the prosecutor may require the individual to pay certain fees, do community service, or enroll in an alcohol education program.